1 – Track Your Spending

 At any point in your working life, you should allocate 6 months to 1 years worth of income savings as an emergency reserve.
 Most retirees agree that by saving about 10% to 15% of gross income every year, you can create a fairly good pension fund.

-Do consider investment option when you have an excessive savings.
+Do consider investment option when you have an excessive saving.
 Investing in retirement plans and equity assets are recommended ways to leverage your future income.

 Essentially, the higher your salary increment, the more you should contribute to your retirement plan.